Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Motivating example: data on wearable accelerometer devices from NHANES 2011-2014

-We used data from the NHANES cohorts 2011 - 2014 \cite{johnson2014national}.
-The NHANES aims to provide a broad range of descriptive health and nutrition statistics for the non-institutionalized civilian U.S. population \cite{johnson2014national}.
-Data collection consists of an interview and an examination; the interview gathers personal demographic, health, and nutrition information; the examination includes physical measurements such as blood pressure, a dental examination, and the collection of blood and urine specimens for laboratory testing.
-Additionally, participants were asked to wear a physical activity monitor, starting on the day of their exam, and to keep wearing this device all day and night for seven full days (midnight to midnight) and remove it on the morning of the 9th day.
+The NHANES aims to provide a broad range of descriptive health and nutrition statistics for the non-institutionalized civilian US population \cite{johnson2014national}.
+Data collection consists of an interview and an examination.
+The interview gathers personal demographic, health, and nutrition information; the examination includes physical measurements such as blood pressure, a dental examination, and the collection of blood and urine specimens for laboratory testing.
+Additionally, participants were asked to wear a physical activity monitor, starting on the day of their exam, and to keep wearing this device all day and night for seven full days (midnight to midnight) and remove it on the morning of the 8th day.
 The device used was the ActiGraph GT3X+ (ActiGraph of Pensacola, FL).
+Data from the NHANES cohorts 2011--2014 were used for the analyses in this paper \cite{johnson2014national}.

-Physical activity signals were pre-processed by staff from the National Center for Health Statistics (NCHS) to determine signal patterns that were unlikely to be a result of human movement.
-Then, acceleration measurements were summarized at the minute level using Monitor-Independent Summary (MIMS) units, an open-source, device-independent universal summary metric \cite{john2019open}.
+Physical activity signals were pre-processed by staff from the National Center for Health Statistics (NCHS) to determine signal patterns that were unlikely to result from human movement.
+Acceleration measurements were then summarized at the minute level using Monitor-Independent Summary (MIMS) units, an open-source, device-independent universal summary metric \cite{john2019open}.
 In order to further increase the reliability of the analysis, we use the following filter criteria strategy extracted from \cite{Wsmirnova2019predictive} in order to remove participants with poor quality in their accelerometry data.
-Those participants who i) had fewer than three days of data with at least 10 hours of estimated wear time or were deemed by NHANES to have poor quality data ii) had non-wear periods, identified as intervals with at least 60 consecutive minutes of zero activity counts and at most 2 minutes with counts between 0 and 5 were removed.
+Those participants who (i) had fewer than three days of data with at least 10 hours of estimated wear time or (ii) had non-wear periods, identified as intervals with at least 60 consecutive minutes of zero activity counts and at most 2 minutes with counts between 0 and 5 were deemed by NHANES to have poor quality and hence were removed.
 These protocol instructions were adapted from high-level accelerometer research (see, for example, \cite{troiano2008physical}).